Frequently Asked Questions

 Market value (also called circle rate or basic value) is the minimum property value set by the government.
 Stamp duty is calculated on the higher of market value or the declared sale consideration.

-The Telangana government revises market values periodically, typically every 1-2 years.
+Circle rates in Hyderabad were last revised on 1st February 2022 and remain applicable for FY 2026-27.
+The Telangana government revises market values periodically.
 Always check the IGRS Telangana portal for the latest rates before property registration.

 Karnataka has slab-based stamp duty: 2% for properties up to ₹20 lakhs, 3% for ₹20-45 lakhs, and 5% for properties above ₹45 lakhs.
 Additionally, a 10% surcharge applies on stamp duty.
 Women buyers get 1% concession.